Rhino Camp Refugee Settlement: Environment and natural resources

 Rhino camp is divided in to main regions, Upper Rhino and Lower Rhino, and each of these different segments of Rhino camp refugee settlement have a diverse texture and terrain in its lands, for example the upper part of Rhino which includes, Ofua zone, Omugo, Amuru and the rest has a rocky terrain, and the lower Rhino which includes Ocea zone, Eden zone, Odobu zone and the rest has a sandy terrain of soils which affects the farming.

 Social work environment

 Refugees are laying Bricks for sale.

 Rhino camp refugee settlement has been blessed with numerous and yet sprouting community led initiatives that work tirelessly alongside other partners and donors in levying support in different thematic areas to the refugees.
 These community based initiatives are organized and recognized by the Office of the prime minister Uganda and work under a district directive.
 These initiatives seek to provide a platform for refugees in skills development, peace building and social cohesion, gender equality, entrepreneurship and livelihood, education, health etc.

 Some of the youths in rhino camp have been trained on how to make briquettes to improve their status of living by different organization like Kulika-Uganda, YSAT.

+Since 2019 the camp has been the headquarters of the social initiative Community Creativity for Development (CC4D), which holds Repair Cafés where residents are trained to repair electronic devices such as mobile phones and computers.